 Intermodal drayage is an essential aspect of the shipping industry.
 Having the ability to transport goods using both long and short-haul shipping methods makes this service a critical part of keeping the supply chain moving.

 Intermodal drayage combines multiple modes of transportation with short-haul trucking to move freight along the supply chain.
 This results in more reliable, efficient, and cost-effective transport.
-Once freight is shipped a long distance by rail, truck, sea, or air, it’s then transferred to a truck to be drayed to a nearby destination.
+Once freight is shipped a long distance by rail, truck, sea, or air, it’s then transferred to a truck for final mile delivery.

 Our guide below outlines the specifics of what intermodal drayage is, the benefits of using it and how to find an intermodal drayage company that meets your shipping needs.

-Intermodal drayage refers to the process of transporting shipping containers or trailers from one mode of transportation to another over a short distance.
-To get a better understanding of how intermodal drayage works, we can break it down into two parts:
+Intermodal drayage services refer to the process of transporting shipping containers or trailers from one mode of transportation to another over a short distance.
+To get a better understanding of how intermodal drayage works, we can break the process down into two parts:

-Drayage is an essential specialty logistics service used to transport goods over short distances.
+Drayage trucking is an essential specialty logistics service used to transport goods over short distances.
 Drayage is often just one part of a longer process, filling in the gaps of a supply chain by moving goods between ports, terminals, warehouses and retailers.
-While intermodal drayage uses multiple forms of transportation, the drayage part of the journey is most often done by truck.
+While intermodal drayage services utilize multiple modes of transportation, the drayage part of the journey is most often done by truck.

-Intermodal drayage begins when freight arrives at an intermodal point, like a port or railyard, and must then be shipped to its next destination using another mode of transportation.
-At that point, the freight is usually taken to a warehouse, another terminal, or a retailer for final delivery.
+Intermodal drayage begins when freight arrives at an intermodal point, like a port or railyard.
+The shipment must then be hauled to its next destination using another mode of transportation.
+At that point, the freight is usually taken to a warehouse, distribution center, or retailer.
+This is called final mile shipping.

 Depending on how many containers need to be moved and a number of factors, the containers will be divided up and placed on another vehicle for outbound transport.
 In intermodal drayage, this almost always means being moved from a railcar or ship to a truck for a short-haul trip to a nearby location.
 The short trip typically occurs within the same metropolitan area.